zyeung001/BSE_ZacharyYeung_Portfolio/index.md

 My second milestone is to code the ball tracking for my robot.
 The main components I used for the second milestone is the Raspberry Pi, PiCamera, and the motors.
 The code I wrote first creates a contour around the ball with x and y as the center of the contour.
 The x value is the width of the frame.
 Based on this, if the x value is on the right side of the frame, then the car moves to the right.
 If the x value is on the left side of the frame, then the car moves left.
 If the ball is around the middle of the frame, the car moves forward.
 Lastly, when no contours are detected, the car will turn constantly turn right until it finds anything red.

 ## Challenges
 A challenge I faced was coding because I didn't really know how to code.
 So I used many different tutorials to create my ball tracking code.
 Another challenge I had was when I finished coding the ball tracking, the car would only move left and right to get to the ball, which was fixed when I added a middle range where it could move forward.
 The last challenge I had was setting up VNC so that I could run the Raspberry Pi without connecting it to my laptop.
-It only worked once for me, but now it never works.
+It only worked once for me, but now it doesn't work anymore.

 ## What's Next?
 For the next milestone I am going to use the ultrasonic sensors to avoid colliding into object.
 I also might try to set up the VNC again.